GDGVIT/gdginfo-backend/README.md

 ### How to use

-just clone the repository and add the above credentials.
+Clone the repository and add the above credentials.

 ```bash
 git clone https://github.com/GDGVIT/gdginfo-backend.git